BramWijnants/Playground/Angstrom/Misc/README.md

 Find my password from this recording (:

 **Solution**
+"ws1" is a reference to Wireshark.
-recording.pcapng can be downloaded and opened with Wireshark to see the recording.
+The attached recording.pcapng can be opened with Wireshark to see the recording of the internet traffic.
 Manually looking trough the data showed the flag pretty quick.

 Flag: actf{wireshark_isn't_so_bad_huh-a9d8g99ikdf}